 It will take time to filter through.
-So make you send when they have that time.
-Also take into consideration that certain companies have strict policies and apply geofencing practices limits the access the information you’re sending them.
-For instance they can’t go on youtube or facebook from their desk at work.
+So make sure you send when they have that time.
+Also take into consideration that certain companies have strict policies and apply geofencing practices that limit the access of the information you’re sending them.
+For instance they can’t go on YouTube or Facebook from their desk at work.

 Marketing intelligence can help you analyse and determine for your intended recipients:

 - The profile of who you want to send to,